HOMO ERECTUS AND THE FIRST HOMININS IN ASIA

 Is he Homo erectus or Homo georicus

-The skulls found at Dmanisi have straight brow ridges and nasal cavities like those of Homo erectus.
-But otherwise the skulls are small for erectus and rounded instead of angled at the back, traits associated with habilis.
-Some scientists say the fossils belong to “ Homo Erectus” .
-Others think they were closer to “Homo habilis”, the “H. erectus” predecessor.
+Some scientists say the Dmanisi fossils belong to “ Homo Erectus” .
+Others think they are closer to “Homo habilis”, the “H. erectus” predecessor.
 Many see them as a link between erectus and habilis.
-Yet others said they belonged to different species, “Homo ergaster” .
+Yet others say they belonged to different species, “Homo ergaster” .
 Others still say they belong to a new species “Homo georgicus”.

 Hominins Cross the Wallace Line